qais-yousef/sched-analyzer/README.md

 The BPF backend, `sched-analyzer`, will collect data and generate perfetto events or dump them into csv files for post processing by any front end.

-You can then use perfetto to collect a trace on which you'll find these generated events.
-Or instead generate csv files for postprocessing with the provided sched-top python frontend.
+Both options can easily be hooked into via python for further post processing.

 The python frontend, `sched-top`, examines the csv files on regular intervals and depicts these info on the terminal.

-This is the not the most efficient manner but the simplest to start with.
+It is the not the most efficient way to do this, but the simplest to start with.
+Perfetto is advised for viewing and post processing going forward.

-You can run `sched-analyzer` alone to collect data during an experiment and inspect the csv files with your own custom scripts afterwards.
+You can write your own custom post processing scripts to parse csv or perfetto-trace.

-A C based front end can be done and will be more efficient.
-Or a python based front-end that shows interactive plots where one can zoom into any points of interest or switch views on the fly.

 ## Data collected